 No. Issue/Concern Comment If some houses do have any heritage values let them be listed as individual Heritage Items.
 Don't make the whole area conserved just for the sake of few houses. from Mona Vale Road.
 On balance, it is not recommended that the draft Mona Vale Road HCA proceed.
 10. Proposal should not proceed as is does not meet the state planning laws under the Environmental Planning and Assessment Act 1979 or the state heritage listing criteria under the Heritage Act 1977.
 Area has a nice suburban character but its character possesses insufficient local significant heritage values for a heritage conservation area.
-The Council's proposal is a step too far in the exercise of Council's delegated powers because it undermines the integrity of the Heritage Act 1977 heritage listing process, as well as the Heritage Act 1977 legislative intent: a. that heritage listing proposals will have heritage values which are significant, b. that heritage listing proposals shall: i. provide greatest consideration to the concerns of owners of properties that are proposed to be listed, ii. facilitate rigorous assessment of the heritage significance of properties, and iii. provide fairness and rigour in the heritage listing process.
-Council is required to consider whether heritage listing would render the properties incapable of reasonable or economic use and/or cause undue financial hardship to the owner, mortgagee or lessee of the item or land on which it is situated.
-The area's presentation to the public domain does not contain sufficient heritage values because, inter alia, a majority of properties: The heritage assessments underpinning the planning proposal have been prepared by qualified and experience heritage professionals.
+The Council's proposal is a step too far in the exercise of Council's delegated powers because it undermines the integrity of the Heritage Act 1977 heritage listing process, as well as the Heritage Act 1977 heritage listing process, as well as the Heritage Act 1977 legislative intent: a. that heritage listing proposals will have heritage values which are significant, b. that heritage listing proposals shall: i. provide greatest consideration to the concerns of owners of properties that are proposed to be listed, ii. facilitate rigorous assessment of the heritage significance of properties, and iii. provide fairness and rigour in the heritage listing would render the properties incapable of reasonable or economic use and/or cause undue financial hardship to the owner, mortgagee or lessee of the item or land on which it is situated.
+The heritage assessments underpinning the planning proposal have been prepared by qualified and experience heritage professionals.
 Their assessments concluded that the area did contain significant heritage values to be listed as a heritage conservation area.
 The planning proposal process includes a requirement for consultation with affected owners and the wider community.
 Council is then required to consider and respond to concerns and comments raised as part of the exhibition process.
 Council then utilises all information available to make a determination on matters.
 This report is part of the process of making a final determination on this matter and has considered the concerns of residents.
 The processes undertaken have been assessed by the Department of Planning & Environment and considered suitable for progression to public exhibition via its Gateway Determination process.
 Accordingly, it is not agreed that the process has not be undertaken in accordance with relevant legislative obligations or is procedurally flawed.
-It is important to note that many thousands of properties within the Kuring-gai local government area are contained within heritage conservation areas and their identification and management is the responsibility of local government, which operates as an instrument of the State Government.
-Council has considered the original
+It is important to note that many thousands of properties within the Ku- ring-gai local government area are contained within heritage conservation areas and their identification and management is the responsibility of local government, which operates as an instrument of the State land on which it is situated. local government, which operates as